ATTUNED COACHING

 An AIM is an intention that stems from a curious investigation about your life.
 It requires turning your attention inward not outward, when you are trying to achieve something.

 It is not like setting a goal, which tends to be based on the ego or the future.
 A true AIM is directed toward truth, no matter what that truth is.
-The target your AIMING at is NOW, in the present moment.
+The target you’re AIMING at is NOW, in the present moment.

 To set your intention, you must be committed to being present and curious during the investigation.